dansanderson/picotool/README.md

 [Pico-8](http://www.lexaloffle.com/pico-8.php) is a *fantasy game console* by [Lexaloffle Games](http://www.lexaloffle.com/).
 The Pico-8 runtime environment runs *cartridges* (or *carts*): game files containing code, graphics, sound, and music data.
 The console includes a built-in editor for writing games.
 Game cartridge files can be played in a browser, and can be posted to the Lexaloffle bulletin board or exported to any website.

-There are two major cartridge data formats supported by Pico-8: a text-based format (`.p8`), and a PNG-based binary format (`.p8.png`).
-The PNG file can be viewed as an image that serves as a cover image for the cartridge.
-The actual game data is encoded in the image data.

-The `picotool` suite of tools and libraries can read `.p8` and `.p8.png` files, and can write `.p8` files.
-The suite is implemented entirely in [Python 3](https://www.python.org/).
+`picotool` is a suite of tools and libraries for building and manipulating Pico-8 game cartridge files.
+The suite is implemented in, and requires, [Python 3](https://www.python.org/).
 The tools can examine and transform cartridges in various ways, and you can implement your own tools to access and modify cartridge data with the Python libraries.

-**Note:** `picotool` is in its early days!
-See "Known issues" below.
+Useful tools include:

+* `p8tool build`: assembles cartridges from multiple sources, as part of a game development workflow
+* `p8tool stats`: reports statistics on one or many cartridge files
+* `p8tool listlua`: prints the Lua code of a cartridge
+* `p8tool luafind`: searches the Lua code of a collection of cartridges
+* `p8tool luafmt`: formats the Lua code of a cartridge to make it easier to read

+There are additional tools that are mostly useful for demonstrating and troubleshooting the library: `writep8`, `listtokens`, `printast`, `luamin`.
+A separate demo, `p8upsidedown`, uses picotool to transform the code and data of a game to turn it upsidedown.

+`picotool` supports reading and writing both of Pico-8's cartridge file formats: the text-based format `.p8`, and the PNG-based binary format `.p8.png`.

 ## Installing picotool